 There are many pink, daisy-like wildflowers in the West, sometimes difficult to distinguish.
 Erigeron utahensis

-, commonly seem in southwest Utah and north Arizona, forms dense clusters of dozens of flower heads, each consisting of numerous (up to 40) thin petals around a yellow center composed of tiny disc flowers, and is found in rocky areas, often in alcoves.
-The buds are dark pink but the petals quickly become much lighter in color when open.
-Stems may hold one flower head or several.
+, commonly seem in southwest Utah and north Arizona, forms dense clusters of dozens of flowerheads, each consisting of between 16 and 28 ray florets - somewhat wider and fewer in number than many other species - petals around a yellow center composed of tiny disc flowers, and is found in rocky areas, often in alcoves.
+The buds are darker pink but the rays quickly become much lighter in color when open.
+Each stem may hold one flowerhead or several.

 Leaves, phyllaries and stems have an even covering of short, dense silvery hairs.
 Basal leaves are often withered at flowering time.